pgbouncer/pgbouncer/doc/config.md

 ### unix_socket_dir

-Specifies location for Unix sockets.
-Applies to both listening socket and server connections.
+Specifies the location for Unix sockets.
+Applies to both the listening socket and to server connections.
 If set to an empty string, Unix sockets are disabled.
 A value that starts with `@` specifies that a Unix socket in the abstract namespace should be created (currently supported on Linux and